 Use the get_params and set_params methods to see how to view the parameters from each stage of the pipeline and change them.

-Create a smaller range of C values to test with cross-validation, as these models will take longer to train and test with more data than our previous exercises; we recommend C = [102, 10, 1, 10-1, 10-2, 10-3].
+Create a smaller range of C values to test with cross-validation, as these models will take longer to train and test with more data than our previous exercise; we recommend C = [102, 10, 1, 10-1, 10-2, 10-3].

 Make a new version of the cross_val_C_search function, called cross_val_C_search_pipe.
 Instead of the model argument, this function will take a pipeline argument.
 The changes inside the function will be to set the C value using set_params(model__C = <value you want to test>) on the pipeline, replacing the model with the pipeline for the fit and predict_proba methods, and accessing the C value using pipeline.get_params()['model__C'] for the printed status update.